MidnightCoder06/CUNY-winter-immersion/README.md

 Both in in-class labs and homework for each day will be uploaded to the `assignments` folder at the root level of this repo

+Lecture recordings for each day can be accessed by clicking the 📺 emoji next to each date

 ## To run locally
 1. `npm install`
 2. `npm run dev`